LONELY-WOLF/spider/README.md

 ### Input
 * USB gamepad.

-:heavy_exclamation_mark: `WARNING!
-Status packet structure is hardcoded.`
-* External commands from USART4. *Under development* You can implement your own protocol.
+* External commands from USART4. *Under development!* You can implement your own protocol.
 Works great for HC-05 + smartphone.

 ### Motor control
 * Legacy control via precalculated tables.
 This part was ported from old AVR firmware.
 Stable.
 Main type of control for now.